 BLU Race Logistics Bible

 The race takes place at the non-profit Pathfinder Ranch (35510 Pathfinder Road, Mountain Center, CA 92561).
-When you approach the Ranch from Highway 74, you turn on Devil’s Ladder Road as it leads you to the front entrance of the ranch.
+When you approach the Ranch from Highway 74, you turn on Devil’s Ladder Road as it leads you to the front entrance of the ranch (only entranced you are allowed to enter through).
 IMPORTANT: Outside animals (dogs, cats, etc.) are not allowed.
 Sorry, Pathfinder is a working farm and forbids outside animals at this race.
 Pathfinder is a private year-round non-profit camp and retreat center for kids and adults.
 As such, runners are not allowed to visit and tour the ranch ahead of the event.
 Also, no arrivals are ever allowed between 10:30 PM and 5:30 AM during the event.
 VERY IMPORTANT: There is no smoking or vaping of ANY kind allowed anywhere at Pathfinder Ranch, or anywhere remotely close to the Ranch or the course.
 If a runner, or a member of a runner’s crew/family are caught smoking, the runner will immediately be disqualified from the race and asked to promptly leave the Ranch.
 There is absolutely zero tolerance with this rule as the Ranch is in a high-risk fire zone, so please make darn sure your crew/family are aware of this rule.
 With respect to alcohol; since the race directors love red wine, moderate drinking is allowed during the event by runners, crew and family.

 Arrival Check-In & Parking

 When pulling into Pathfinder Ranch, you will come to a stop sign with the lake on your right.
 You will see a check-in table, straight ahead, just past the stop sign.
 Unlike previous years, do NOT come to the aid station.
 During peak hours, someone will be manning this table.
 They’ll check you in, provide you with your race credentials and goodie bag.
 You’ll also be provided lodging information, parking information and basically everything you need to know about getting settled in at Pathfinder.
 You’ll also get a one-pager that summarizes meal times, activities, etc. Great for your guests to carry in their pocket.
 During slow times, there might not be anyone at the table.
 If this is the case, you will find a walkie-talkie on the table.
 Simply hit the talk button and announce your arrival.
 One of the 3 race directors will hear you on our walkie-talkies and promptly come over to meet you.
 Our aid station is only a couple hundred tards away.
+As a reminder, there are no arrivals allowed between 10:30 PM – 5:30 AM.

 RV’s and Course-Side Camping